US pilot jailed in Singapore for breaking quarantine order

 “In his address in court, Yeargan said he was sorry, he made a poor judgment and that he shouldn’t have gone out,” Tan said.
 The American also said he has “the highest regard for the Singapore people and its laws,” Tan added.

-Tan said Yeargan was relieved as prosecutors had sought a sentence of up to eight weeks.
-He said he will apply for a remission for good behavior, which could see the American ending his sentence in three weeks.
+Tan said Yeargan was relieved because prosecutors had sought a sentence of up to eight weeks.
+He said he will apply for a remission for good behavior, which could see the American being released in three weeks.

 The Anchorage Daily News reported Yeargan is from the Eagle River community and serves with the Alaska Air National Guard.
 It said he last spoke to his parents on Mother’s Day.
 “He’s taking care of himself,” Jim Yeargan was quoted as saying.